htenisnlu/Module9/README.md

-# Python Programs
+# Python Programs for Module 9: Lab Activity

-This repository contains four Python programs, each solving a different problem using loops.
-Below is a description of each problem and the corresponding solution.
+This repository contains Python programs developed as part of Module 9 Lab Activity.
+Each program is designed to solve specific problems and demonstrate the use of various Python features and modules.
+Below are the details of each program, including their purpose, implementation, and example outputs.

 ## Problem 1: Infinite Loop